 The WP Tasty plugin has a couple of extension plugins that can help you even more with your food blog.

-The first extension called Tasty Links, and the second one is Tasty Pins.
+The first extension is Tasty Links, and the second one is Tasty Pins.

-Tasty Links will help you to generate passive income through affiliate links in your recipes.
+Tasty Links will help you generate passive income through affiliate links in your recipes.

 For example, when using the Tasty Links extension, you can define that all the Baking Pan keywords across your blog and recipes will link to Amazon (or any other website) with your affiliate link.